Where can I find the test results?

 Students who exceed grade level readiness (dark green dot)

 Can I see student responses on the test?

 How can I see changes in student placement?

-If we change a student’s placement, and some topics are skipped in the process, you will see a red arrow on the Yearly Dashboard.
+If a student's placement is changed, resulting in the skipping of certain topics, you will notice an arrow displayed on the Yearly Dashboard.

 How can I evaluate math growth?

 Having analyzed the data from previous school years, we have developed growth expectations based on the category the student falls into according to their Placement Test result.
 The table below shows the expected growth from BOY to MY and BOY to EOY for students who completed at least 132 tasks on Happy Numbers during the school year and started using Happy Numbers no later than September 30th.

 As a reference, please note that in the Happy Numbers scoring system, a growth of 50 points is approximately equivalent to half a year of curriculum growth.

 Why might a student have a lower score on the Mid-Year Test?